Dealers

 Ghost carriers and identity theft

 Bad actors steal carrier identities.
-They grab logins, purchase dormant MC numbers, clone email domains.
+They grab logins, purchase dormant MC numbers, and clone email domains.
 A fraudulent operator books your load while looking, on paper, like a vetted carrier.
-FMCSA data shows this type of identity fraud has risen sharply since 2021, tracking directly with the digitization of freight booking.
+Identity fraud of this type has risen sharply since 2021, tracking with the digitization of freight booking.
 When transport moved online, so did the fraud.

 Double brokering